astroshrey/exowirc/source/jband-tutorial.rst

 J-Band Tutorial
 ***************

+The following tutorial is designed for analyzing science images taken with the j-band filter.
+To analyze sceince images taken with the k-band filter and the helium filter, please navigate to the :doc:`kband-tutorial` and :doc:`helium-tutorial`: page respectively.

 Exowirc v.1.0 is composed of five major calibration steps: remake_darks_and_flats, remake_bkg, calibrate_data, photometric_extraction, and fit_for_eclipse.

 Import all the necessary libraries before starting: